47chapters/letsgo/docs/how-to/manage-multiple-deployments.md

 yarn ops deploy -a all -d stage
 ```

-To deploy a new stack for the a new developer on your team in `us-east-1`` region, you could call:
+To deploy a new stack for the a new developer on your team in the `us-east-1` region, you could call:

 ```bash
 yarn ops deploy -a all -r us-east-1 -d dev-emma